scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/index.rst

 .. card-box::
     :link: considerations/migration-paths
     :title: Migration Paths
-    :description: What’s required to migrate with to ScyllaDB with Alternator and CQL.
+    :description: What’s required to migrate to ScyllaDB with Alternator and CQL.

 .. raw:: html